neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 datashuttle addresses these challenges by automating the creation, validation, and transfer of neuroscience project folders organized according to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) standard.
 This standardization ensures that research data follows consistent naming conventions and folder hierarchies, making it easier for researchers to share analysis pipelines, collaborate across institutions, and maintain organized projects as they scale.

-Prior to this project, datashuttle supported data transfers only to remote central machines via SSH connections.
-While effective, this approach limited adoption to labs with dedicated server infrastructure and technical expertise to maintain SSH-accessible systems.
+Neuroscience researchers typically acquire data on separate acquisition machines and then store them centrally in some data storage.
+Prior to this project, datashuttle supported data transfers only to central machines through drive mounting or SSH connections.
+While effective, this approach limited adoption to labs with dedicated storage infrastructure.
 Many neuroscience labs, particularly smaller research groups or those at institutions with limited IT resources, rely on cloud storage solutions like Google Drive or AWS for their data management needs.

 This project aimed to democratize datashuttle's capabilities by extending remote storage options to include Google Drive and AWS S3 buckets.
 This expansion significantly broadens datashuttle's accessibility, allowing researchers without dedicated servers to benefit from standardized data organization and automated transfers.